 Why did I not receive admission?

-This year, we received thousands of Early Action applications for the Fall 2019 term.
+This year, we received over 13,700 applications for the Fall 2019 term.
 Our applicant pool was not only large, but also it was composed of talented and academically qualified students.
 Our decisions were very difficult.
-We anticipate the size of the incoming Fall 2019 class to be only 800 students.
+We anticipate the size of the incoming Fall 2019 class to be only 850 students.

 What criteria do you use when making decisions?

 Decisions are based on a variety of criteria.
 While academic achievement and test scores are weighed heavily, the Admission Committee also strongly considers a variety of other factors.
 We value an applicant's achievements outside of the classroom and a sustained commitment to school and community activities.
 The response an applicant chooses for the essay, in addition to demonstrating writing fluency, conveys to us the applicant's creativity, uniqueness, character, and intellectual vitality.
 We look for strong leadership qualities, intellectual curiosity, and spirituality, as well as a student's potential to make a significant, positive contribution to the Pepperdine community.
 All of these elements play a role in the outcome of the decision.
 The Admission Committee considers each application in the context of the total applicant pool.